 Creating great content is becoming more and more important as the online and social media landscape becomes more crowded.
-High quality photos, videos and blogs contribute to the conversation on topics we care about or provide practical knowledge.
+High quality photos, short-form videos and blogs contribute to the conversation on topics we care about or provide practical knowledge.
 Executives can be tapped for thought leadership content (think white papers or podcasts) in your particular industry.
 The key to creating great content is to make sure it’s all shareable and easy to find.
 If you can ride a news wave by sharing timely and relevant content during a major news event, you’re golden.

 Amplification is what social media does best.
 Tap into larger networks to distribute your content further.
 Asking employees to become brand advocates via their own social media accounts is one way.
 Another is to reach out to online influencers in your industry and get them to share your content.

 Feeling creative?
 Try remixing other people’s digital and visual content to create something new.
 Or create something original and ask others to add to it.
 It can be as simple as an image macro or meme or as advanced as a video mashup.
-Be cognizant of copyright if you’re doing the remixing.
+Be respectful of copyright if you’re doing the remixing.

 Once you establish social media platforms for your business, you’ll find them chock-full of user-generated content that you can use in your marketing.
 Aggregate Twitter and Facebook posts on your website, or display them in your store or at large meetings on monitors.

 Within your own accounts, curate great content that brings value to your customer and audience.
 Share news videos, blogs and content from other publishers that you think your customers or clients would enjoy or find valuable.
 Remember the 80/20 rule for social media — keep 80 percent of your content relevant, informational and not too sales-oriented.
 The remaining 20 percent can be more direct marketing.